-Valve are devices used to control the passage of fluids through an alignment.
+Valves are devices used to control the passage of fluids through an alignment.

 Shaped like the letter “Y”, wyes are designed to connect three pipes together.
 Wye fittings are usually used in drainage applications and are used to connect vertical drain pipes to horizontal ones.
 They are available in ABS, PVC and brass.